 We are offering two summer sessions this year.

-- June 15 until July 14
+- 1st Session: June 15 until July 14

-- July 20 until August 18 (session two)
+- 2nd Session: July 20 until August 18

 2019 Community Crew locations:

 - Burlington (1st Session: June 15 until July 14 & 2nd session: July 20 until August 18)

 - South Burlington (2nd session: July 20 until August 18)